antmicro/alkali-csd-hw/README.md

    popd
    ```

-5. This file will help you to generate vivado project for alkali design with vta.
+5. This will help you to generate vivado project for alkali design with vta.
    ```bash
    Run below command to generate vivado project.
    ./build_project.sh arg1 arg2